sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 ---

 !!! code "ESP32 Firmware"
 	We have intentionally kept the ESP32 firmware as simple as possible - its only tasks are to: discipline the TCXO oscillator; control the OLED display.
-The intention is that you can easily develop your own firmware for the GPSDO if the SparkFun firmware does not meet your needs.
+The intention is that you can easily develop your own firmware for the GNSSDO if the SparkFun firmware does not meet your needs.

-	The **[/Firmware/Binaries](https://github.com/sparkfun/SparkFun_GPSDO/tree/main/Firmware/Binaries)** folder contains the firmware binaries.
+	The **[/Firmware/Binaries](https://github.com/sparkfun/SparkFun_GNSSDO/tree/main/Firmware/Binaries)** folder contains the firmware binaries.

 	You can update or reload the firmware using the [SparkFun RTK Firmware Uploader](https://github.com/sparkfun/SparkFun_RTK_Firmware_Uploader).